 The Hillman-Jackson Gallery is a showcase exhibition space for both professional artists and faculty, as well as a curricular hub where students can engage in artist’s talks, class critiques, and installation participation.

-Students have the opportunity to submit their work to an Annual Juried Show in the gallery, and display class work in the Student Gallery—all in the heart of the Daniel Arts Center.
+Students have the opportunity to submit their work to an Annual Group Show in the gallery, and display class work in the Student Gallery—all in the heart of the Daniel Arts Center.

 The Hillman-Jackson Gallery is free, open to the public, and handicapped accessible.